shamvoke/shamvoke/src/_posts/2026-04-20-a-sham-journey-to-arch-linux.md

 #### The Desktop Environment

+One thing you learn quickly in the Linux world is that _Linux itself is just a kernel_.
+The invisible engine under the hood.
+To actually interact with it, you need a **Desktop Environment** (DE).
+This is your cockpit, and choosing the right one is a very personal decision.

 At the time, I was a [GNOME](https://www.gnome.org/) devotee.
 I loved how minimal it felt.
 Clean, distraction-free, just enough to get things done.
 On the other hand, I couldn't stand [KDE Plasma.](https://kde.org/plasma-desktop/) It felt like too much, too many options, too many settings, too much everything.

 _Or so I thought..._